 With employers and the state exploring the wider possibilities of remote work from home, more workplaces look set to participate in the future of remote working by adopting remote work practices.

 Although not yet a legal requirement, you’ll need to put flexible work arrangements in place on or before August 2022 to comply with the EU Directive on work-life balance.

-Employees have a legal right to request flexible working arrangements.
-The law sets out your obligations when you receive such a request.
+When the Directive is transposed into Irish law, employees will have a legal right to request flexible working arrangements.
+Once the new law is in place, it will set out your obligations when you receive such a request.

 Remote working stats reveal 70% of workers globally work remotely at least once a week.

 As there’s a growing HR trend towards increasing the amount of remote work options for employees, it makes sense to be ahead of this trend.

 So, employees often wonder how to ask to work remotely.
 They can be upfront with it and ask you directly—you can agree to their request, or not.